Tolero2/Networking_Projects/README.md

 # Networking_Projects
-Some automation script to ease Network Administration tasks
+Some automation scripts to ease Network Administration tasks